ltpitt/python-jupyter-face-generation/README.md

 ## Preprocess the Data
-The values of the MNIST and CelebA dataset will be in the range of -0.5 to 0.5 of 28x28 dimensional images.
-The CelebA images will be cropped to remove parts of the image that don't include a face, then resized down to 28x28.
+The values of the MNIST and CelebA dataset are be in the range of -0.5 to 0.5 of 28x28 dimensional images.
+The CelebA images were cropped to remove parts of the image that don't include a face, then resized down to 28x28.

 The MNIST images are black and white images with a single [color channel](https://en.wikipedia.org/wiki/Channel_(digital_image%29) while the CelebA images have [3 color channels (RGB color channel)](https://en.wikipedia.org/wiki/Channel_(digital_image%29#RGB_Images).
 ## Build the Neural Network